How to Be an Independent Contractor

 An independent contractor is a self-employed individual or small business owner who provides services to client companies as a non-employee, usually on a short-term or per-project basis.

 Contractors have much more freedom and independence over their work than employees.
 The client cannot direct the contractor’s work beyond the project’s outcome and deadline.
 The contractor decides how, when, and where they complete a given project.

 Unlike employees who receive a fixed salary or wage through a payroll system, contractors send companies invoices to receive payment.
 When paying employees, employers must withhold a percentage of the employee’s income for tax contributions.
 But clients do not withhold any income tax on the contractors' compensation.
 Contractors are responsible for withholding and paying their own taxes.

-Finally, contractors do not receive the same mandatory benefits as employees, including those guaranteed by the Fair Labor Standards Act:
+Finally, contractors do not receive the same mandatory benefits and protections as employees, which, depending on their country of residence may include:

 - Minimum wage